I am Associate Director and Associate Senior Instructional Professor at the University of Chicago's Committee on International Relations.

 My research is on domestic security institutions and citizen-state relations, particularly in places plagued by violent intergroup conflict.
 For example, how does minority integration into the police rank-and-file affect citizens’ willingness to cooperate with police officers?
 Does marginalization from state security forces motivate anti-state violence?
 How does community-oriented policing affect engagement with the state?
 I explore these questions using survey and experimental research in the Middle East and Southeast Asia.
 You can view some of my current work on my “research” page.

-Before coming to SLU, I was a postdoc at Stanford University’s Center on Democracy, Development, and the Rule of Law.
+Before coming to UChicago I was an associate professor in the political science department at Saint Louis University.
+I have also been a postdoctoral fellow at Stanford University’s Center on Democracy, Development, and the Rule of Law (2017-18) and a Visiting Scholar at the University of Michigan's Center for Political Studies (2024-25).
 I received my Ph.D. from the Department of Political Science at the University of California San Diego in 2017, and I proudly hold a B.A. from Rice University in Houston, Texas.